 - Before a child starts to attend our setting, we use a variety of ways to provide his/her parents with information.
-These include written information (including our prospectus and policies), displays about activities available within the setting, information days and evenings and individual meetings with parents. - During the half-term before a child is enrolled, we provide opportunities for the child and his/her parents to visit the setting. - The key person welcomes and looks after the child and his/her parents at the child's first session and during the settling-in process. - We may offer a home visit by the person who will be the child's key person to ensure all relevant information about the child can be made known. - We use pre-start visits and the first session at which a child attends to explain and complete, with his/her parents, the child's registration records. - When a child starts to attend, we explain the process of settling-in with his/her parents and jointly decide on the best way to help the child to settle into the setting. - We have an expectation that the parent or carer will stay for the first session during the settling week.
-The child continues the settling session for the rest of the week without parent or carer.
-The sessions will be increased gradually for the rest of the week. - Younger children will take longer to settle in, as will children who have not previously spent time away from home.
+These include written information (including our prospectus and policies), displays about activities available within the setting, information days and evenings and individual meetings with parents. - During the half-term before a child is enrolled, we provide opportunities for the child and his/her parents to visit the setting. - The key person welcomes and looks after the child and his/her parents at the child's first session and during the settling-in process. - We may offer a home visit by the person who will be the child's key person to ensure all relevant information about the child can be made known. - We use pre-start visits and the first session at which a child attends to explain and complete, with his/her parents, the child's registration records. - When a child starts to attend, we explain the process of settling-in with his/her parents and jointly decide on the best way to help the child to settle into the setting.
+The nursery has the right to extend the settling in period in order to meet the needs of the child. - We have an expectation that the parent or carer will stay for the first session during the settling week, gradually taking time away from their child; increasing this time as and when the child is able to cope. - Younger children will take longer to settle in, as will children who have not previously spent time away from home.
 Children who have had a period of absence may also need their parents to be on hand to re- settle them. - We judge a child to be settled when they have formed a relationship with their key person; for example, the child looks for the key person when he/she arrives, goes to them for comfort, and seems pleased to be with them.
-The child is also familiar with where things are and is pleased to see other children and participate in activities. - When parents leave, we ask them to say goodbye to their child and explain that they will be coming back, and when. - We recognise that some children will settle more readily than others, but that some children who appear to settle rapidly are not ready to be left.
-We expect that the parent will honour the
+The child is also familiar with where things are and is pleased to see other children and participate in activities. - When parents leave, we ask them to say goodbye to their child and explain that they will be coming back, and when.

-- commitment to stay for at least the first week, or possibly longer, until their child can stay happily without them. - We do not believe that leaving a child to cry will help them to settle any quicker.
+- We recognise that some children will settle more readily than others, but that some children who appear to settle rapidly are not ready to be left.
+We expect that the parent will honour the commitment to stay for at least the first week, or possibly longer, until their child can stay happily without them. - We do not believe that leaving a child to cry will help them to settle any quicker.
 We believe that a child's distress will prevent them from learning and gaining the best from the setting. - We reserve the right not to accept a child into the setting without a parent or carer if the child finds it distressing to be left.
 This is especially the case with very young children. - Within the first four to six weeks of starting, we discuss and work with the child's parents to begin to create their child's record of achievement.

-The Progress Check at age Two
+The progress check at age two